FSPeterJ/GeoCacheProject/README.md

 The end result was a display of a single blue dot on a squarish circle with an occasional trailing orange dot to indicate an angle between the two points.
 A 5 dot bar at the bottom would slowly peel off its color with distance with stacked color bars underneath to facilitate longer distances.

-The accuracy was fairly decent.
+The accuracy was fairly decent with no real problems with navigation.
 There was some confusion at one point with the flag being on the second story of a building but we figured it out.